Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

-Previous studies~\cite{giessen2014robustness,qian2018noise,qian2016sampling} have shown that both using populations and sampling can bring robustness to noise.
-For example, for the OneMax problem under one-bit noise with $p=\omega(\log n/n)$, the (1+1)-EA needs exponential time to find the optimum~\cite{droste2004analysis}, while using a parent population size $\mu\geq 12\log(15n)/p$~\cite{giessen2014robustness}, an offspring population size $\lambda \geq \max\{12/p,24\}n\log n$~\cite{giessen2014robustness} or a sample size $m=4n^3$~\cite{qian2018noise} can all reduce the running time to polynomial.
-Then, a natural question is that whether there exist cases where only one of these two strategies (i.e., populations and sampling) is effective.
+Previous works~\cite{giessen2014robustness,qian2018noise,qian2016sampling} have shown that both using populations and sampling can bring robustness against noise.
+For example, for the OneMax problem under one-bit noise with $p=\omega((\log n)/n)$, the (1+1)-EA needs super-polynomial expected time to find the optimum~\cite{droste2004analysis}, while using a parent population size $\mu\geq 12(\ln(15n))/p$~\cite{giessen2014robustness}, an offspring population size $\lambda \geq \max\{12/p,24\}n\ln n$~\cite{giessen2014robustness} or a sample size $m=4n^3$~\cite{qian2018noise} can all reduce the expected running time to polynomial.
+Then, a natural question is whether there exist cases where only one of these two strategies (i.e., populations and sampling) is effective.
 This question has been partially addressed.
-For the OneMax problem under additive Gaussian noise with large variances, it was shown that the ($\mu$+1)-EA with $\mu=\omega(1)$ needs super-polynomial time to find the optimum~\cite{friedrich2015benefit}, while the (1+1)-EA using sampling can find the optimum in polynomial time~\cite{qian2016sampling}.
+For the OneMax problem under additive Gaussian noise with large variances, it has been shown that the ($\mu$+1)-EA with $\mu=\omega(1)$ needs super-polynomial time to find the optimum~\cite{friedrich2015benefit}, while the (1+1)-EA using sampling can find the optimum in polynomial time~\cite{qian2016sampling}.
 Now, we try to solve the other part of this question.
-That is, we are to prove that using populations can be better than using sampling.
+That is, we want to prove that using populations can be better than using sampling.

-In this section, we show that compared with using sampling, using parent populations can be more robust to noise.
-Particularly, we compare the (1+1)-EA using sampling with the ($\mu$+1)-EA for solving OneMax under symmetric noise.
-As presented in Definition~\ref{def_onemax}, the goal of the OneMax problem is to maximize the number of 1-bits, and the optimal solution is $1^n$.
-As presented in Definition~\ref{def-symm-noise}, symmetric noise returns a false fitness $2n-f(x)$ with probability $1/2$.
-It is easy to see that under this noise model, the distribution of $f^{\mathrm{n}}(x)$ for any $x$ is symmetric about $n$.
+For this purpose, we construct a family of artificial noisy problems.
+We consider the OneMax problem under symmetric noise.
+As presented in Definition~\ref{def_onemax}, the goal of the OneMax problem is to maximize the number of 1-bits, and the optimal solution is the string with all 1s (denoted as $1^n$).
+As presented in Definition~\ref{def-symm-noise}, symmetric noise returns a false fitness $C-f(x)$ with probability $1/2$.
+It is easy to see that under this noise model, the distribution of $f^{\mathrm{n}}(x)$ for any $x$ is symmetric about $C/2$.
+Note that a concrete noisy problem depends on the value of $C$.

 \begin{definition}[OneMax] The OneMax Problem is to find a binary string $x^* \in \{0,1\}^n$ that maximises

 \end{definition}